 The ability to recognize the signs and symptoms of osteoarthritis is important to make an accurate diagnosis of the condition.
-Usually individuals present with indicative symptoms, a medical history is then taken and confirmation of the diagnosis is done with X-ray imaging.
+Usually, individuals who present to a clinician with indicative symptoms of osteoarthritis will provide a detailed medical history, which is followed by confirmation of the diagnosis that is achieved with X-ray imaging.

-Any joint in the body may be affected by symptoms of osteoarthritis, although the most common affected areas include:
+Any joint in the body may be affected by symptoms of osteoarthritis, although the most commonly affected areas include:

 The primary symptom that is present in the vast majority of osteoarthritis cases is pain.
-It is usually described as a sharp ache or burning sensation in the joints and also associated with muscles and tendons.
+Osteoarthritic pain is usually described as a sharp ache or burning sensation in the joints that may also involve the muscles and tendons.

 It is common for the pain to worsen significantly in cold temperatures or in high humidity areas.
 Additionally, some individuals report more severe symptoms after a drop in barometric pressure.
-Medical literature to support this is not strong, however it is a common observation in practice.
+Although medical literature to support this is not strong, it is a common observation in practice.

-The pain experienced by individuals as a result of osteoarthritis can be severe and often leads to swelling, stiffness and loss of ability, particularly for activities that involve substantial use of joints.
+The pain experienced by individuals as a result of osteoarthritis can be severe and often leads to swelling, stiffness, and loss of ability, particularly for activities that involve substantial use of the joints.
 As a result, quality of life can be inhibited significantly.

 Treatment is often needed to help people who suffer from the condition to manage their pain.
-In fact, the pain is the primary concern for many individuals and simple analgesic relief is sufficient to help some people lift their quality of life.
+In fact, pain is the primary concern for many individuals and simple analgesic relief is sufficient to help some people improve their quality of life.

-As the condition progress, the affected joints usually appear larger than normal, which is mainly as a result of associated swelling.
-Additionally, the joints may become considerably stiff, inhibiting individuals from using their body as usual.
+As the condition progresses, the affected joints usually appear larger than normal, which is mainly a result of associated swelling.
+Additionally, the joints may become considerably stiff, which can inhibit individuals from using their bodies as usual.